usaid-cs/yesterday-i-learned/python.md

 - Trick from the Internet: "To automatically unpack a list containing a single item, append a trailing comma to the variable name on the left of the assignment operation."
 - Tastypie allows only GET by default. `authorization = Authorization()` is required in the `Meta` class to allow insecure PATCHes.
 - An instance's class [can be changed][stackoverflow 14] dynamically, restricted to user-defined classes only; it's unadvisable to do so regardless.
-- `if` statements do NOT have an `else` equivalent of `for...else`, i.e. if [none of the branches are completely run](http://stackoverflow.com/q/21612910/1558430), because `if` statements don't have `break`s.
+- `if` statements do NOT have an `else` equivalent of `for-else`, i.e. if [none of the branches are completely run](http://stackoverflow.com/q/21612910/1558430), because `if` statements don't have `break`s.
-- `if` statements do NOT have any kind of `for...else`-type block that is run whenever any one or more conditions above are run.
+- `if` statements do NOT have any kind of `for-else`-type block that is run whenever any one or more conditions above are run.
 - Python does not optimise tail calls.
 - `def foo(a, (b, c), d)` destructures the second tuple.
 (Thanks @sboparen) This is _only_ a thing in python2.
 - Django `TestCase` has a `@skip` decorator that, if added to any `def test_` methods, will disable the test. (`from django.utils.unittest.case import skip`)